ListopiaTeam/Frontend/README.md

-# Listopia Frontend
+# Listopia Documentation

-## This project is still work in progress
+- *Please note that this project is still work in progress*

 ## Requirements
 - Modern Web Browser